-From pampering and treating yourself, to reflection and writing down goals, get yourself ready to embrace wellbeing for the year ahead with self-care.
+From pampering and treating yourself, to reflection and writing down goals, get yourself ready to embrace wellbeing with self-care.

-Another year is upon us, and what better a time to wipe clean any slates and shower ourselves in a little self-care and wellbeing.
+No matter the season, there's no better time to shower ourselves in a little self-care and wellbeing than now.
 It’s so important to make time to treat ourselves both mentally and physically, so here are 7 easy ways to increase wellness and better your mood by practising self-care.

-There’s no better a season to indulge in a little self-spoiling than the beginning of a new year.
-Whether that means treating yourself to a hot bath with some beautifully scented shower oils, settling down to a hair or face mask, or lighting all of your favourite candles, make time to revel in something that’s relaxing and luxurious for you.
+Sometimes you don't need an excuse to indulge in a little self-spoiling.
+Whether that means treating yourself to a hot bath with some beautifully scented shower oils, settling down to a face mask or lighting all of your favourite candles, make time to revel in something that’s relaxing and luxurious for you.

 2. Reset your sleep hygiene

 How many of us have developed poor bedtime habits over the last year?
-I’ve definitely got my hand up!
-Oversleeping, under-sleeping and watching the tablet or online shopping in bed are all things I’m guilty of and now it’s time to reset!
+Not getting enough quality sleep and late-night social media scrolling in bed are all things we're all guilty of and now it’s time to reset!
 Create a relaxing, ritualistic bedtime routine and you’ll feel all the better for it.

 3. Physical activity

-I’ve refrained from calling this exercise because in general, there’s frankly nothing I want to do less!
-But even I can’t deny that moving about a bit makes me feel good.
-Whether it’s a 10-minute jig in the lounge to your favourite music, cleaning and tidying (that’s killing two birds with one stone!) or going for a long walk with a loved one, it’s a wonderful pursuit for both mind and body.
+Even when you're feeling sluggish, making the effort to get active can really change how you feel on both the inside and outside.
+Whether it’s a 10-minute dance in the lounge to your favourite music, cleaning and tidying (that’s killing two birds with one stone!) or going for a long walk with a loved one, it’s a wonderful pursuit for both mind and body.

 4. Make goals

-A new year, and a new chapter in our lives!
-Now that we’ve eased into January, it’s time to look forward to the year ahead and think about our wants, desires, and what direction and priorities we have in mind for 2019.
-Going on a spending ban, giving everything in your home a true place, scheduling in time for relaxation and doing absolutely nothing – just a few ideas to get you started!
+You don't need New Year resolutions to start a new chapter in our lives.
+It's always a good time to look ahead and think about our wants, desires, and what direction and priorities we have in mind for the future.
+Going on a budget to save for your long-term goals, organising your wardrobe and cupboards, scheduling in time for hobbies and relaxation – just a few ideas to get you started!

 5. Make yourself a gratitude list